simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

     * Auditor must never have access to secrets stored in the key/value store.

-* libkv should provide a mechanism to detect and purge stale keys.
+* simpkv should provide a mechanism to detect and purge stale keys.
-* libkv should provide a script to import existing `simplib::passgen()` passwords stored in the puppetserver cache directory, PKI secrets stored in `/var/simp/environments`, and Kerberos secrets stored in `/var/simp/environments` to a backend.
+* simpkv should provide a script to import existing `simplib::passgen()` passwords stored in the puppetserver cache directory, PKI secrets stored in `/var/simp/environments`, and Kerberos secrets stored in `/var/simp/environments` to a backend.
-* libkv local file backend must encrypt each file it maintains.
+* simpkv local file backend must encrypt each file it maintains.
-* libkv local file backend must ensure multi-process-safe `put`, `delete`, and `deletetree` operations on a <insert shared file system du jour> file system.
+* simpkv local file backend must ensure multi-process-safe `put`, `delete`, and `deletetree` operations on a <insert shared file system du jour> file system.

-* libkv must handle Binary objects (Strings with ASCII-8BIT encoding) that are embedded in complex Puppet data types such as Arrays and Hashes.
+* simpkv must handle Binary objects (Strings with ASCII-8BIT encoding) that are embedded in complex Puppet data types such as Arrays and Hashes.

   * This includes Binary objects in the value and/or metadata of any